ZakariaICT/BallTickets/Portfolio.md

 #### What does this learning outcome mean?

 CI/CD stands for continuous integration and continuous delivery/continuous deployment.
 This automates your software deleviry proces.
 So in my case i use Github and Github already has an extension that i can use for my CI/CD implementation.
 What i understand of CI is that my code will build, test and analyse as soon as i push my code to git when making a yml file.
+Also it makes it easier to automatically test my code because otherwise i need to do this manually.
+CD is the continuous deleviry.
+Herby i will make a docker repository where i will push my code in and make an image from this.
+CD helps with checking if my code is compatible for other devices such as apple or samsung and not only for windows.

 [Link to Outcome 4]()